forestryio/forestry.io/hugo/content/docs/previews/troubleshooting-preview-issues.md

 If you're having problems previewing your site, this guide is for you!
 In general, preview problems can be broken down into two broad categories:

 * **Forestry can't _build_ your preview**: Something went wrong running your preview [build command](/docs/previews/build-commands/#default-commands), or while setting your site up on our preview hosting server.
-* **Forestry can't _find_ your prview**: The preview site was generated successfully, but our previewing webserver couldn't locate it.
+* **Forestry can't _find_ your preview**: The preview site was generated successfully, but our previewing webserver couldn't locate it.

 If you're attempting to preview your site and you encounter an error like _failed to build preview_, _error generating preview_, or _failed to create preview_, there was a problem building your preview.